itlackey/azure-swa-starter/README.md

 # Static Site with Python Function Starter
 This starter kit uses Svelte and Eleventy to build the static site frontend.
-It also includes a basic example of using Python Managed Functions as a backend.
+It also includes a basic example of using JavaScript Managed Functions as a backend.

 ## Tools
 To use the pre-configured npm scripts, you will need to install the Azure Static Website CLI tool globally.